Linus4/eldritchinstinct/eldritch-instinct-srd.md

 **Respect**: does the NPC personally respect the PCs based on their behavior and reputation?\
 **Leverage**: do the PCs present anything that forces the NPC's hand?

-Most social encounters can be resolved by roleplay alone.
+Most social encounters can be resolved by critical thinking.
 Sometimes, however, the NPC's reaction is unclear.
 In this case, the Warden makes another reaction roll and applies a modifier between -4 and +4 to the result, based on the four factors.
-If the result is 'curious' (6-8), the NPC wants something to sweeten the deal, and if the result is 'wary' (3-5), it takes a lot more for the NPC to agree.
+The NPC agrees if the result is 'kind' or 'helpful' (9+).
+If the result is 'curious' (6-8), the NPC can still be convinced considering the four factors, but if the result is 'wary' (3-5), it takes a lot more for the NPC to agree.

 ### Research